-Labsec has been providing penetration testing since 2002 and has been recently incorporated into The Green Duck Family.
+Labsec has recently been incorporated into The Green Duck Family.

 This means we can offer our customers a single point of contact for all IT support through Green Duck IT, cybersecurity services through Labsec and Website, Software and App design and development through Source Code Studio.